-- In February, China released their Green Fence policy, a number of import restrictions and increased requirements for recyclable scrap inspections.
+- February–Release of the Green Fence policy, a number of import restrictions and increased requirements for recyclable scrap inspections.

-- In February, China announced National Sword, a campaign to stop the smuggling of illegal scrap imports.
+- February–Announcement of the National Sword policy a campaign to stop the smuggling of illegal scrap imports.
 By this time, US imports of recyclables to China had already dropped from a high of 13.3 million tons in 2013 to 9.3 million tons in 2016.

-- In July, China confirmed its intent to ban certain recyclables from import through a filing with the World Trade Organization.
+- July–China confirms its intent to ban certain recyclables from import through a filing with the World Trade Organization.
 The ban covers postconsumer mixed plastics, unsorted mixed paper, textiles, and more.

-- In March, China implemented a new policy called Blue Sky that includes tougher import contamination standards as well as stringent inspection standards and enforcement measures.
+- March–The Blue Sky policy is announced and includes tougher import contamination standards as well as stringent inspection standards and enforcement measures.

-- In April, China announced additional material bans would go into effect at the end of 2018 and the beginning of 2019.
+- April–China announces additional material bans will go into effect at the end of 2018 and the beginning of 2019.

-- In May, Chinese customs enacted 100 percent inspection of recyclable scrap material at the ports and shut down U.S. preshipment approvals for one month, effectively banning import into China through early June.
-China implemented these policies to encourage job growth in the recycling sector as well as reduce environmental impacts through the promotion of in-country waste management.
+- May–Customs enacts 100 percent inspection of recyclable scrap material at the ports and shut down U.S. preshipment approvals for one month, effectively banning scrap imports into China through early June.

-- Throughout summer, Chinese paper and plastic companies increased investment in US paper mills and plastic processing companies.
+- August to October–Chinese paper and plastic companies purchase US paper mills and plastic processing companies.
 They can import pelletized recycled plastic and recycled paper pulp into China, giving them a consistent supply of recycled feedstock.

-- In July, China declares their intent to ban all recyclable material imports by 2020.
+- July, China declares their intent to ban all recyclable material imports by 2020.

-- In October, Chinese permits for recycled paper imports increase to early 2018 levels, while scrap plastic permits remain low.
+- October, import permits for recycled paper imports increase to early 2018 levels, while scrap plastic permits remain low.

-- In December, China announced a restriction on scrap steel and aluminum starting July 1, 2019.
+- December–China announces a restriction on scrap steel and aluminum starting July 1, 2019.